 We drank ourselves some beers

-First, those who entered and left SRF, were monastics for a while, up to many long years.
+First, those who entered and left SRF, were monastics for up to many long years.
 There is a stereotype about prison inmates who once they are let loose, may seek to catch up - However, an alarming, indoctrinated Superego, airily marred or abused "conscience-stuff", in SRF-adapted Yogananda followers, may come in the way.
 After all, Yogananda dictated no sex for singles and very little for married followers.
 [Details: Sex and Yogananda]

 Maybe some who have left SRF forcibly were not celibates.
 Details are hard to get in such cases.
 A few stories have surfaced, but not so many.